 Step-by-Step: Check Your Credit Score via AECB Website

 The AECB portal is the primary source for credit reports.
-Follow these steps:
+Follow these steps:- Visit the official AECB website.

 - Register using your Emirates ID and personal details.